 Step 3: Install the Articulate 360 Desktop App

-Make sure your team members have a supported version of the Articulate 360 desktop app—1.39.22088.0 or later.
+If your team uses desktop authoring apps, such as Storyline 360, make sure your team members have a supported version of the Articulate 360 desktop app—1.49.24347.0 or later.
 If they’ve already signed in to Articulate 360 with an Articulate ID, they can install or update the desktop app.
 If you prefer to centrally manage app installations for your organization, use the enterprise deployment guide and MSI files we sent you to install the Articulate 360 desktop app on everyone’s computers.

 Step 4: Conference with a Technical Account Manager